-I love writing about my travels, expat life in the States, relationships, personal development and social causes that stir my heart.
+I love writing about my travels, expat life in the States, food, relationships, personal development and social causes that stir my heart.

 You can get in contact with me via my contact page or reach out to me in the following places:

 Facebook or Instagram are usually best – I’m lucky enough to earn a living from sitting on Facebook all day! 😉

 MY JOURNEY TO SAN FRANCISCO AND ONWARDS TO NEW YORK CITY